 Fighting for Syria's Daraa intensifies

-This frame grab from video provided on Monday, June 11, 2017, by Nabaa Media, a Syrian opposition media outlet, that is consistent with independent AP reporting, shows flames and black smoke rising from a building that was hit by... .
-This frame grab from video provided on Monday, June 11, 2017, by Nabaa Media, a Syrian opposition media outlet, that is consistent with independent AP reporting, shows flames and black smoke rising from a building that was hit by... .
+This frame grab from video provided on Monday, June 11, 2017, by Nabaa Media, a Syrian opposition media outlet, that is consistent with independent AP reporting, shows black smoke rising over buildings that were hit by Syrian government forces bombardment, in Daraa city, southern Syria.
+Syrian opposition activists said Monday that government forces have intensified their bombardment of the contested city of Daraa, which connects Damascus to the Jordanian border.

 Discussions